IRVIN BAXTER UPDATE

 Ironically, Irvin Baxter began his search

-for truth in prophecy when He heard a preacher say that the four beast of
+for truth in prophecy when he heard a preacher say that the four beasts of

 revelation were Matthew, Mark, Luke and John.
 Knowing that was not a true

 statement, Baxter set off to find truth.
 It is a shame that he stopped looking.

 Irvin Baxter is affiliated with the United Pentecostal Church, a group that denies the doctrine of the Trinity and believes its methods are the only true way to salvation.

 David Reagan of Lamb and lion Ministries did a wonderful job of detailing some of Baxter's twisted views of prophecy.
 Here is what Mr. Reagan wrote after visiting Baxter's website: “It doesn't take long to discover that Mr. Baxter is a person with a very personal and unique interpretation of Bible prophecy, something we are warned against in the Scriptures (2 Peter 1:20).”

 Due to limited space, it is possible only to identify a few of Baxter’s erroneous teachings: